Humpback whale breaching near Valdez.

 The Totem Hotel and Suites, Valdez's newest hotel, is Alaska Tour & Travel's top lodging choice for service, comfort, and value.
 It is a short walk to the small boat harbor, local restaurants, and the Valdez Museum.
 The modern property features a complimentary breakfast buffet and air-conditioned guest rooms, a rarer find in Alaska.

 Valdez marks the southern end of the Richardson Highway.
 The town is 365 road miles from Fairbanks and 300 miles from Anchorage.
-The city has a small airport and regular commuter air service.
-A flight from Anchorage takes about 30 minutes.
+The city has a small airport but currently no regular commuter air service.
 The Alaska Marine Highway System stops in Valdez, and several cruise lines call in Valdez during the summer months.

 Show Less